xrdocs/ncs5500/_tutorials/ncs5500-fabric-redundancy-tests.md

 So we are no longer measuring the impact of the fabric loss, but we are also forcing so much traffic that it exceeds the bandwidth to the deep buffer.

+It's illustrated by the "Rejects" reasons in the ENQ_DISCARDED_PACKET_COUNTER above.

 ## Next one ?

 We will demonstrate the FIB scale on the large external TCAM systems.
 If you are interested in any other test case, don't hesitate to let us know in the blog notes.